 Enjoy a free day in the world heritage listed Hoi An.
 You may like to wander the Central Market and the street stalls selling paintings, woodwork, ceramics, lanterns and much more.
 Hoi An is also famous for its talented tailors who can make beautiful items to order within a few hours.
 For those still feeling adventurous, why not hire a bicycle and tour the surrounding countryside?
 This is one of the best ways to get an insight into rural Vietnam.
 Other optional activities include a day trip to My Son Cham (elaborate World Heritage-listed temples that reflect the rich cultural traditions of the Cham civilisation), a cruise along the Thu Bon River and a trip to the nearby Cua Dai Beach.

-Leave Hoi An today and head towards My Khe Beach (China Beach).
-This area is famous for its role in the Vietnam War and its spectacular backdrop of the Marble Mountains.
-Continuing on your journey you’ll cross the dramatic Hai Van Pass, a sometimes bumpy but incredibly scenic stretch of highway with views of Lang Co Beach.
+Leave Hoi An today and on your journey you’ll cross the dramatic Hai Van Pass, a sometimes bumpy but incredibly scenic stretch of highway with views of Lang Co Beach.
 Make a quick stop at the fishing village of Lang Co, then continue to your final destination of Hue (approximately 5 hours including stops).
 Arrive in Hue, the former imperial capital of Vietnam.
 Hue contains the treasures of Vietnam’s royal history, and has a interesting blend of bustling streets and tranquil settings.
 Your excursion here will be to the Imperial Citadel.
 This fortress houses the Imperial City and the citadel-within-a-citadel, the Forbidden Purple City.
 This icon was almost completely destroyed during the Vietnam War, and the ruins and holes left by bombs are a reminder of the destruction caused by the war.
 In your free time you might like to visit to Dong Ba Market which offers locally made goods, fresh produce and tantalising street food.
 This is a good place to try the specialties enjoyed by Emperor Nguyen such as the banh khoai royal rice cake.

 Today’s adventure will be taken on the back of a motorbike.
 You’ll have your own driver who will take you first on a drive around the Imperial Citadel, then to the Thien My Pagoda, the unofficial symbol of Hue.
 This site dates back to 1601 and is still an active Buddhist monastery.
 Here you’ll also see the car left by a monk who set himself alight to protest the treatment of Buddhists by the South Vietnamese regime.
 Hop off the motorbike for a bit and go on a dragon boat cruise along the Perfume River.
 After the 40-minute cruise get back on your motorbike and ride to a special lunch spot at a convent or Buddhist monastery.
 After lunch, drive to the royal tomb of Emperor Tu Duc, set amid a lake, frangipani bushes and pine trees.
 In the evening, board an overnight train to Hanoi (approximately 12 hours).
 Although conditions are basic, overnight trains are a true Intrepid experience and the best way to travel long distances with the locals.